scintilla-aircheck/scintilla-wiki/suppliers.md

 # Suppliers

+## Shenzhen Apollo Electronics Co., Ltd.

+The only other chinese competitor we've found with SPEC sensors.

 ## Shenzhen Week Technology Ltd.

 Shenzhen Week Technology Ltd. has a large collection of sensors available for sale, introducing the possiblity that we can order from a single supplier.